max-moazzam/Rock-Paper-Scissors-Game/README.md

 To Do:
 --------------------------------------------------------------------------------------------------------------------------------
-1: Create a way to replay the game if a tie is made.

-2: Allow for the user to play again.
+1: Allow for the user to play again.

-3: Make the code simpler, look nicer, and be easier to understand.
+2: Make the code simpler, look nicer, and be easier to understand.